Pesticides in Tap Water: How Are Tests Conducted in France?

 Unlike the standards set for other pollutants, this regulatory standard—established by a European directive issued in 1998—is not based on toxicological criteria, but on the detection limits of the analytical instruments available at the time.

-More specifically, with regard to pesticides and their metabolites, the European Commission follows the ALARA principle ( As Low As Reasonably Achievable): it therefore recommends keeping their concentrations at the lowest level that is reasonably achievable in order to protect resources.
+More specifically, with regard to pesticides and their metabolites, the European Commission follows the principle known as ALARA ( as low as reasonably achievable): it therefore recommends keeping their concentrations at the lowest level that is reasonably achievable in order to protect resources.

-This is therefore not a health standard, and exceeding this value does not mean that the water is unsafe to drink.
+This is therefore not a health standard, and exceeding this value does not mean that the water is unfit for consumption.

 The threshold beyond which exposure to the molecule is considered hazardous is defined by the maximum health limit, known as Vmax.